zaremakayasova/My-Portfolio/README.md

 The application is hosted on netlify and can be accessed at the following web address: [https://adoring-chandrasekhar-1b2f83.netlify.app/](https://adoring-chandrasekhar-1b2f83.netlify.app/)

-## Tech Stack
+## Technologies

-- HTML5
+- React.js
-- CSS3
+- Node.js
-- JavaScript
+- CSS3, React Icons
-- ReactJS, React Icons
+- VsCode

 ## Run Locally